J. Logan Chipman: Death

 Chipman died of pneumonia in Detroit, Wayne County, Michigan, on August 17, 1893 (age 63 years, 73 days).
 He is interred at Elmwood Cemetery, Detroit, Michigan.

 Family life

-The grandson of Nathaniel Chipman, a U.S. Senator from Vermont, Chipman was the son of Henry and Martha Logan Chipman.
-He married Elizabeth Sha-wa-na, a woman of American Indian descent, and they had two children, Henry and Charlotte.
+Chipman was the grandson of Nathaniel Chipman, a U.S. Senator from Vermont.
+His parents were Henry C. Chipman and Martha Logan Chipman.
+Daniel Chipman was his grand-uncle.

+Chipman married Elizabeth Sha-wa-na, a woman of American Indian descent, and they had two children, Henry and Charlotte.